UK Inflation increases to 2.3%

 Despite falling savings rates, we’re still at a place where there are lots of options that beat inflation!

-You can also earn the same 7% with the Santander Edge Saver, if you hold a Santander Edge account.
-But you’ll have to pay a monthly fee for the current account, so keep that in mind when comparing savings rates.
+You can also earn 6% with the Santander Edge Saver, if you hold a Santander Edge account.
+If you add direct debits (to earn cashback) on the linked current account there’s a monthly fee for the current account, so keep that in mind when comparing savings rates.

 However if you’re looking for accounts without these balance restriction, there are now dozens of easy access and fixed rate savings accounts above the inflation rate.

-The best easy access is at 5.2%.
-These allow more flexibility and you can deposit and withdraw your money more freely.
-And there are fixes going as high as 5.17%, though you’re locking your money away.
+The best easy access is an ISA from Trading 212 paying 5.17%.
+This allow more flexibility and you can deposit and withdraw your money more freely.
+And there are notice accounts going as high as 5.15%, though you have to give notice before you can access your cash – so they’re not as flexible.

 1. Hi Andy, great summary, very professional.
 I’m still learning about all of these subjects, so thanks for that!